SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/Extending-existing-Teams-Bot.md

 You can read the article [Overview of Bot Powered Adaptive Card Extensions](Overview-Bot-Powered-ACEs.md), to learn about the basic requirement for a Bot Powered ACE to provide at least one Card View.
 You can optionally provide more Card Views and one or more Quick Views, in case you want to have a better and more personalized user experience.

-In this article, you're going to add both a Card View and a Quick View.
-As such, you're going to implement the actions **cardExtension/getCardView** and **cardExtension/getQuickView**, respectively with methods **onSharePointTaskGetCardViewAsync** and **onSharePointTaskGetQuickViewAsync**.
+In this article, you'll add both a Card View and a Quick View.
+As such, you're going to implement the actions **cardExtension/getCardView** and **cardExtension/getQuickView**, respectively with methods `onSharePointTaskGetCardViewAsync` and `onSharePointTaskGetQuickViewAsync`.
 While you don't need to implement all the other methods.

 ```TypeScript
 /**